sheisc/COMP9024/C/SimpleWebServer/README.md

 The Hypertext Transfer Protocol (HTTP) is the foundation of the World Wide Web, allowing webpages to be loaded through hypertext links.

+The World Wide Web can be modeled as a huge [directed graph](../../Graphs/DirectedGraph/README.md).

+In this graph, each node represents a webpage.

+The directed edges represent hyperlinks between these webpages.

+If a webpage A has a hyperlink to webpage B, there is a directed edge from A to B in the graph.

-[HashMap](../../Strings/HashMap/README.md) can be used to store the HTTP headers as follows.
+A [HashMap](../../Strings/HashMap/README.md) can be used to store the HTTP headers as follows.

 #### An HTTP request from the Chrome browser